Information on 510 Thread Batteries and Vaping Safety

 Pro Tip - Be sure to note your ideal dosage for future reference!

 Some older oil cartridges may utilize silica wicks.
 With these, many consumers found a variable voltage battery on its lowest setting (2.5 to 2.8 volts) works best to prevent "dry hits" or a burnt taste.
+Use caution with this older style atomizer and buy from a reputable manufacturer.
+There have been several incidents of dangerously defective silica wick tanks reported over the years.
+The majority on the market today are newer versions of Silica Wicked atomizers and are much safer than in the past!

 Battery Capacity - Every 510 Thread Battery has a designated battery capacity.
 This represents the overall battery life in milliamp hours, or mAh.
 The higher the mAh, the longer the battery is rated to last.